Rustix69/PodcastAI/README.md

 - **Processes text** for AI consumption by removing URLs and noise
 - **Provides clean API endpoints** for podcast generation workflows
 - **Optimizes for AI models** with structured, context-ready text output
+- **Integrates with Alchemyst** context processor for automated podcast generation

 The system serves as the data pipeline for AI-powered podcast creation, transforming social media content into podcast-ready material.